jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

       Test valet core features.
   self update
-      Update valet using the latest release on GitHub. showcase sudo-command
+      Update valet using the latest release on GitHub. self welcome-user
+      The command run after the installation of Valet to guide the user. showcase sudo-command
       A command that requires sudo
   help